TasticHacks/Contra80s/README.md

 			*	Reduces sprite flickering that can happen
 		* :video_game: `Settings -> NES -> Input`, configure your gaming controller if needed
 		* Aspect Ratio = No Stretching
-			*	Contra was made to be played in 4:3 aspect ration, it looks a little weird when you try to stretch it.
+			*	Contra was made to be played in 4:3 aspect ratio, it looks a little weird when you try to stretch it.
 <br>